theogschool/Itemchain/README.md

 /viewInventory: Displays all the items the current user has

 /contest: Declares the winners of a contest.
-Follow how I did it in the video if instructions are unclear.
+These winners are unique items that (should) have already been created

 * Can only be done by the vendor